Claire Hartfield: Personal life

-Hartfield was born in Chicago, Illinois, to a white Jewish father and a black mother and has three sisters.
+Hartfield was born in Chicago, Illinois, to a white Jewish father and a Black mother and has three sisters.

 At 10, she was chosen to dance with the Russian Bolshoi ballet company while they were vising Chicago and later became a member of the Yaledancers in college, the oldest group of ballet dancers at Yale University.

 Despite being a writer focusing on historical events now, Hartfield says that she never really enjoyed history class in school, because she found that the texts they read were unrelatable and unapplicable to her life.
 It wasn't until college, when attended an anti-apartheid rally with her friends and read a book about the life of South African anti-apartheid activist Steve Biko, that she developed an interest in history.

 She graduated with a B.A. degree from Yale College and a J.D. degree from the University of Chicago Law School.

-Hartfield has three children, all daughters, named Emily, Caroline, and Corinne.